qinghai-zheng/TRC-IMC/README.md

 <img src="./TRC_Framework.png" width="75%">

-To prepare the incomplete multi-view data, please to "High-order Correlation Preserved Incomplete Multi-view Subspace Clustering (IEEE TIP 2022)", which is a good and inspirational work.
+To prepare the incomplete multi-view data, please refer to "High-order Correlation Preserved Incomplete Multi-view Subspace Clustering (IEEE TIP 2022)", which is a good and inspirational work.
 The corresponding source codes can be also found in "https://github.com/guanyuezhen/HCP-IMSC"

 If you find the codes useful in your research, please cite our work as follows, thanks.